-Ask your chemotherapy nurse about available counselling and support groups.
-Speaking with people who understand and have gone through similar things can be a great comfort.
-You can also look in our counselling section for information about finding a counsellor.
+Ask healthcare team about available counselling and support groups.
+Speaking with people who have gone through similar things can be a great comfort.
+You can look in our counselling section for information.

-You and your partner may want to speak to a therapist or counsellor specialising in fertility problems.
-Ask your doctor or cancer nurse about this.
+You may want to speak to a therapist or counsellor who specialises in fertility problems.
+Ask your healthcare team about this.

-You may also find some of the books in our general reading list useful.
+You may find some of the books in our general reading list useful.
 Some are written by patients who have coped with infertility.
-They can give you support and ideas to help you come to terms with infertility and other problems caused by chemotherapy.
+They can help you come to terms with infertility and other problems caused by chemotherapy.

 It is written by fertility doctors, specialist nurses, psychologists and other professionals.